chipsalliance/f4pga-examples/docs/index.rst

   example designs onto the devboard of your choice.
 - compile and run :doc:`your own designs<personal-designs>` using the F4PGA toolchain.
 - :doc:`customize the Makefile<customizing-makefiles>` for your own designs.
-- gain valuable information about `Understanding Toolchain Commands in F4PGA <understanding-commands.html>`_
+- gain valuable information about :doc:`Understanding Toolchain Commands in F4PGA <understanding>`.

 About F4PGA
 -----------